 The College of Liberal Arts at the University of Texas at Austin offers the Plan II Honors Program, which is an interdisciplinary arts and sciences major with a core curriculum.
 Unlike stand-alone honors colleges like the ones listed above, the Plan II Honors Program is housed within UT's College of Liberal Arts.

-Another major perk of the Plan II Honors Program at UT is its flexibility.
+A major perk of the Plan II Honors Program at UT is its flexibility.
 For students who are interested in double majoring, combining multiple UT honors programs, or even getting a second degree concurrently, Plan II Honors is a great choice.
 Over 70% of Plan II Honors students complete the requirements for a second, third, or fourth major, and close to 35% complete the requirements for a second degree.
 That makes the Plan II honors program great for ambitious students who are pursuing a more interdisciplinary course of study!

 - Location: Charlottesville, Virginia